Factbox: How much patience is left? EU prepares for April 10 Brexit summit

 The EU talks of growing risk of no-deal Brexit almost daily, partly because it is current legal reality but also to scare the factious UK parliament into accepting the divorce deal May sealed with the bloc but which British lawmakers have rejected three times.

-France has led EU states in adopting a tough line toward Britain and calling for accepting no-deal to end the Brexit uncertainty as soon as possible.
+France has led EU states in adopting a tough line towards Britain and calling for accepting no-deal to end the Brexit uncertainty as soon as possible.

 But the EU appetite for the most-damaging break is low and exposed countries like Ireland and Belgium are not fully prepared to manage ensuing disruptions.